Ivor/vio_geo_loc/README.md

 It is started with all the options that are required for the import process.
 If there is a problem with the options the GenServer will not start and will return an error message.

-I implemented a handle_call/3 callback to handle the import of the CSV file.
+I implemented a `handle_call/3` callback to handle the import of the CSV file.
-To allow the GenServer to process the incoming messages from the tasks that are spawned to import the data I reply with a :no_reply from the initial handle_call function, while keeping the caller_pid in the state.
+To allow the GenServer to process the incoming messages from the tasks that are spawned to import the data I reply with `:no_reply` from the initial handle_call function, while keeping the `caller_pid` in the state.

-When the GenServer receives the final :done message it will send the reply to the caller id with GenServer.reply/2 and then stop.
+When the GenServer receives the final `:done` message it will send the reply to the caller id with `GenServer.reply/2` and then stop.

 #### Importing